ZarKyo/CyberDefenders-WU/l33t_sauce.md

 #### 1 - PCAP: Development.wse.local is a critical asset for the Wayne and Stark Enterprises, where the company stores new top-secret designs on weapons.
 Jon Smith has access to the website and we believe it may have been compromised, according to the IDS alert we received earlier today.
 First, determine the Public IP Address of the webserver?

-On ouvre le pcapng à l'aide de **BrimSecurity**.
-On filtre sur les requêtes HTTP.
+On ouvre le pcapng ï¿½ l'aide de **BrimSecurity**.
+On filtre sur les requï¿½tes HTTP.

-On peut voir l'IP 172.16.0.1 qui communique avec la 172.16.0.108 pour accèder au site development.wse.local.
+On peut voir l'IP 172.16.0.1 qui communique avec la 172.16.0.108 pour accï¿½der au site development.wse.local.

-Dans la réponse de l'Host on peut voir l'IP public de ce site.
+Dans la rï¿½ponse de l'Host on peut voir l'IP public de ce site.

-**Réponse : 74.204.41.73**
+**Rï¿½ponse : 74.204.41.73**

 #### 2 - PCAP: Alright, now we need you to determine a starting point for the timeline that will be useful in mapping out the incident.
 Please determine the arrival time of frame 1 in the "GrrCON.pcapng" evidence file.

 On ouvre le pcapng dans Wireshark.

-Dans `Statistiques > Propriétés du fichier de capture`
+Dans `Statistiques > Propriï¿½tï¿½s du fichier de capture`

-On a le Timestamp du premier paquet arrivé.
+On a le Timestamp du premier paquet arrivï¿½.
 On le converti en UTC.

-**Réponse : 22:51:07 UTC**
+**Rï¿½ponse : 22:51:07 UTC**

 #### 3 - PCAP: What version number of PHP is the development.wse.local server running?